 b) Allows you to offer net-30 terms

-Most companies use factoring to offer net-30 terms to clients.
+Most companies use factoring to offer terms to clients.
 This strategy allows them to minimize the risks to their cash flow.
 A properly used line can remove a lot of the financial stress of offering terms to clients.

 c) Easier to get than bank financing